WallarooLabs/wally/documentation/content/operators-manual/resilience-data-redundancy.md

 * Source, sink, and pipeline topology information for the cluster's application

-* State information for state computations: dynamic keys processed by this worker and user-specified Python/Go/Pony data structures for state computations.
+* State information for state computations: dynamic keys processed by this worker and user-specified Pony data structures for state computations.

 If a Wallaroo worker process crashes and restarts, the files in the resilience data directory provide the necessary information to: